 Usually this is a result of the USB power settings in Windows.
 Windows has the ability to limit the amount of power it allows out of any USB port.
-This leads to the camera not getting the power it needs from the USB port to allow for un-interrupted video signal.
-Following this guide should make it so Windows does not limit the power out of your USB ports.
+This leads to the camera not getting the power it needs from the USB port to allow for an un-interrupted video signal.
+This guide should prevent Windows from limiting the power out of your USB ports.

 - Go to “Control Panel” -> “Power Options.”

 - Go to “Change plan settings” on the power plan in use.